drvinceknight/Gamepy/Shappy/Shappy.md

 ## Shap.py

 Shap.py contains some code to calculate the shapley value for a cooperative game.
+Here's a video explaining the usage of the shapley value:

+<iframe width="560" height="315" src="http://www.youtube.com/embed/aThG4YAFErw" frameborder="0" allowfullscreen></iframe>

+(Note there is an error at 3:51)

 ## Usage